heraldgo/herald/README.md

 The returned map value of `Execute` will be used as the "trigger param" of internal `exe_done` trigger.
+None nil error indicates that the job is failed.

 > Each job will be executed in a separated goroutine.
 Try not to modify
 > any variables outside the function for safety reason.